ant3mc/Gravity-Sandbox/README.md

 When saving or loading a configuration (`.txt` file), the format is:

-N F G C M
+N F G C M W H

 m1 x1 y1 vx1 vy1